Tuesday 5 January 1965

 "A Hoopla of Haloes" Writer Raymond Bowers Director Eric Price

 “You are to be my fellow hound, Jim, and we are going to harry Wilder until he drops.”
 David Corbett.

-John Wilder has allegedly never taken a holiday in his adult life.
+John Wilder has never taken a holiday in his adult life.
 So Corbett is suspicious when Wilder goes away for two weeks leaving only a Post Restante address in Naples.
-Learning that Wilder recently visited Doctor Renckel, a Harley Street neuropharmacologist, Corbett deduces that Wilder is unwell and plans the “compulsory retirement of a worn out man.” .
+Learning that Wilder recently visited a Harley Street specialist, Corbett deduces that Wilder is unwell and plans the “compulsory retirement of a worn out man.” .

-What appears to be a petty argument with sales director Don Henderson over expenses (Henderson has spent the weekend in Amsterdam between business conferences in Rome and the Hague) develops into an attempt to smoke out Wilder.
+In Wilder's absence, Corbett is next-in-line to sign off Don Henderson's expense claim.
+The sales director has spent the weekend in Amsterdam between business conferences in Rome and the Hague, and what seems like a petty argument is actually an attempt to smoke out Wilder.

 Corbett suspects that Wilder’s Americans and Henry Forbes’ return from New York are connected.
 He freezes Don Henderson’s expense account and then orders him on a sales trip around Europe assuming that he’ll complain to Wilder and this will force Wilder to get back in touch.
 Grant points out that, “You’re assuming Wilder worships Henderson as much as Henderson worships him.
 Wilder only worships Wilder.
 Indeed his worship of himself only exceeds your worship of yourself in its frankness, which is why it’s more tolerable.”
 However, both Henderson and Forbes see through Corbett’s tactics and decline to contact Wilder.